markusdosch/essentialmunich/README.md

 ### Taxes

 For filing tax reports, you can use the free government-provided software ELSTER.
-Alternatively, there exists paid software like WISO Steuern that helps optimizing the tax report.
+Alternatively, there exists paid software like WISO Steuern and Smartsteuer that help optimizing the tax report.

 ## Insurances